ava-labs/subnet-evm/cmd/README.md

     return RunPrecompiledContract(p, input, contract) }
 ```
-The evm then performs the function and subtracts the `RequiredGas`.
+The EVM then performs the function and subtracts the `RequiredGas`.

 Precompiles provide complex library functions that are commonly used in smart contracts and do not use EVM opcodes which makes execution faster and gas costs lower.

-## Stateful Precompiled Contracts
+### Stateful Precompiled Contracts

-A stateful precompile allows us to add even more functionality and customization to the EVM.
+A stateful precompile allows us to add even more functionality and customization to the Subnet-EVM.
 It builds on a precompile in that it adds state access.
+Stateful precompiles are not available in the default EVM, and are specific to Avalanche EVMs such as [Coreth](https://github.com/ava-labs/coreth) and [Subnet-EVM](https://github.com/ava-labs/subnet-evm).

 A stateful precompile follows this interface.
 ``` go